Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Introduction

-To simplify, we assume that the parameters of the HMM are (approximately) known.
-These parameters are the transition matrix $\p:=(p_{ij})_{i,j\in\XX}$ of the Markov chain $\X$ with $p_{ij}=\Pr(X_{k+1}=j|X_k=i)$, the initial probability vector $\bpi:=(\pi_i)_{i\in\XX}$ with $\pi_i=\Pr(X_1=i)$, and the distribution of~$Y_k$ given~$X_k=i$ which we assume to have density~$f_i$ with respect to some dominating measure~$\mu$ on~$\BB$.
+{ We assume that, conditional on~$\X$, the components of the process~$\Y$ are stochastically independent, and each entry~$Y_k$ depends on~$\X$ only through the corresponding~$X_k$.
+This conditional independence structure is crucial for achieving computational efficiency, although it may be violated in practice.
+Such violations can often be mitigated, for example, by introducing additional hidden states or adopting a hierarchical modeling approach.
+Moreover, we assume that the model parameters are (approximately) known.} These parameters are the transition matrix $\p^{(k)}:=\bigl(p_{ij}^{(k)}\bigr)\in[0,1]^{m\times m}$ of the Markov chain $\X$ with $p_{ij}^{(k)}=\Pr(X_{k+1}=j|X_k=i)$, the initial probability vector $\bpi:=(\pi_i)\in[0,1]^m$ with $\pi_i=\Pr(X_1=i)$, and the conditional distribution of~$Y_k$ given~$X_k=i$, which is assumed to have a density~$f_i^{(k)}$ with respect to some dominating measure~$\mu$ on~$\BB$.
 If the parameters are unknown, they are typically estimated via maximum likelihood or EM algorithms \citep{Baum_1966,Baum_1970,Baum_1972}.
-As we have large scale data scnearios in mind, this is not a severe burden as it can be sped-up for instance by using a fraction of the complete data \citep{GHS98} while keeping statistical precision accurate.
+In case of temporal homogeneity, i.e., when $\p^{(k)}$ and $f_i^{(k)}$ do not depend on $k$, the estimation is usually not a severe burden as it can be sped-up for instance by using a fraction of the complete data \citep{GHS98}, while keeping statistical precision accurate, particularly for large scale data.